-- a) that harmonised spectrum can provide the best conditions for the introduction of new or emerging pan-European applications; - b) that when introducing new applications in the band 169.4 169.8125 MHz account should be taken of the existing applications in this band such as paging and PMR, and that these existing applications should be allowed to remain in operation as long as required or as long as the licences for these applications are valid; - c) that existing paging systems cannot be re-allocated due to great technical problems or heavy cost implications; - d) that new paging systems in particular could preferentially use PMR/PAMR bands as identified in ERC Report 25; - e) that the compatibility studies assuming worst case conditions indicate possible areas of interference between the proposed applications, but the actual usage of these applications will alleviate the situation, see ECC Report 55; - f) that the designation of spectrum to non-specific SRD or specific types of SRD applications should be done on a technological and application neutral basis as far as possible; - g) that the Decision ECC/DEC/(05)02 was first adopted by ECC in 2005 within the frame of an EC mandate to CEPT to review the band 169.4 - 169.8125 MHz in the light of the Community policy; - h) that the frequency band 169.4 169.8125 MHz was reviewed in 2011/2012 under the EC Mandates to CEPT to undertake the necessary technical studies in support of a possible review of EC Decision 2005/928/EC as set out in CEPT Report 43 and the permanent SRD Mandate as set out in CEPT Report 44; - i) that ETSI has published the Harmonised European Standards EN 300 220-2 and EN 300 422-2, - j) that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the R&TTE Directive.
-Conformity with the essential requirements of the R&TTE Directive may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in the R&TTE Directive.
+- a) that harmonised spectrum can provide the best conditions for the introduction of new or emerging pan-European applications; - b) that when introducing new applications in the band 169.4 169.8125 MHz account should be taken of the existing applications in this band such as paging and PMR, and that these existing applications should be allowed to remain in operation as long as required or as long as the licences for these applications are valid; - c) that existing paging systems cannot be re-allocated due to great technical problems or heavy cost implications; - that new paging systems in particular could preferentially use PMR/PAMR bands as identified in ERC Report 25; - e) that the compatibility studies assuming worst case conditions indicate possible areas of interference between the proposed applications, but the actual usage of these applications will alleviate the situation, see ECC Report 55; - that the designation of spectrum to non-specific SRD or specific types of SRD applications should be done on a technological and application neutral basis as far as possible; - g) that the Decision ECC/DEC/(05)02 was first adopted by ECC in 2005 within the frame of an EC mandate to CEPT to review the band 169.4 169.8125 MHz in the light of the Community policy; - h) that the frequency band 169.4 169.8125 MHz was reviewed in 2011/2012 under the EC Mandates to CEPT to undertake the necessary technical studies in support of a possible review of EC Decision 2005/928/EC as set out in CEPT Report 43 and the permanent SRD Mandate as set out in CEPT Report 44; - i) that the Decision 2005/928/EC was repealed during the 5th update of the Decision 2006/771/EC (by Decision 2013/752/EU) in accordance with CEPT Reports 43 and 44 and technical parameters for short-range devices in the 169 MHz band were incorporated in the technical Annex to Decision 2006/771/EC on SRD; - j) that ETSI has published the Harmonised European Standards EN 300 220(parts 2 and 4), EN 303 406 and EN 300 422-4; - k) that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the Radio Equipment Directive (2014/53/EU).
+Conformity with the essential requirements of the Directive may be demonstrated by compliance with the applicable Harmonised European Standard(s) or by using the other conformity assessment procedures set out in the Directive.